suzp1984/TLSDemo/README.md

 certificates are stored in the client side, and also a private key.
 So how to configure the client side to support those feature.

-The key point is to give the Keyanager array to the SSLContext.init method.
+The key point is to give the Keymanager array into the SSLContext.init method.

 ```java
     sslContext.init(new KeyManager[]{km}, tms, null);